-The pilot study undertook extensive analyses to check whether time-related changes in litter abundance were susceptible to errors caused by bias from variables such as sex, age, origin, condition, cause of death, or season of death.
+The pilot study by Van Franeker and Meijboom (2002) undertook extensive analyses to check whether time-related changes in litter abundance were susceptible to errors caused by bias from variables such as sex, age, origin, condition, cause of death, or season of death.
 If any of these would substantially affect quantities of ingested litter, changes in sample composition over the years could hamper or bias the detection of time-related trends.

-A very important finding of the pilot study was that no statistical difference was found in litter in the stomach between birds that had slowly starved to death and 'healthy' birds that had died instantly (e.g. because of collision or drowning).
+A very important finding of the same pilot study was that no statistical difference was found in litter in the stomach between birds that had slowly starved to death and 'healthy' birds that had died instantly (e.g. because of collision or drowning).
 This means that our results, which are largely based on beached starved birds, are representative for the 'average' healthy fulmar living in the southern North Sea.